Homogeneous optical linewidths in hybrid Ruddlesden-Popper metal halides can only be measured using nonlinear spectroscopy: Introduction

 Two dimensional (2D) hybrid Ruddlesden-Popper metal halides, colloquially referred to as 2D hybrid perovskites, are self-assembled and solution-processed semiconductors that have multiple-quantum-well-like materials architectures and physical properties~\cite{mao2018two}.
 Current interest on these materials stems from their strongly excitonic properties that arise from electronic and dielectric confinement in two-dimensional layers of metal-halide octahedra that are separated by long organic cations such as phenethylammonium or n-butylammonium~\cite{katan2019quantum}.
 Strongly bound electron-hole pairs are thus observed in these materials and these are treated as Wannier-Mott excitons~\cite{even2014analysis} much like other two-dimensional semiconductors such as composite quantum wells and single-layer transition metal dichalchogenides.

 Given the immense interest in these materials for optoelectronic technologies, including in emerging quantum optoelectronics, where coherent properties of optical excitations play a primary role, quantifying the many-body interactions of excitons is extremely relevant.
 This includes measurement of exciton-phonon coupling, elastic multi-exciton scattering and biexciton binding energies.
 Linear optical spectroscopy, which measures either the absorption, photoexcitation, or photoluminescence of the sample, is widely employed for that purpose.
 For example, the temperature dependence of the photoluminescence linewidth is routinely analyzed to obtain the energy and coupling coefficients of phonons that scatter the excitons~\cite{gauthron2010optical,wehrenfennig2014homogeneous,wright2016electron,Neutzner2018exciton}.
 The density dependence of the PL spectra is considered to be an estimate of the biexciton binding energies~\cite{Ishihara1992}.
-It must be noted, however, that these methodologies were developed decades back mainly for II-VI quantum wells and other established crystalline semiconductors, which exhibit very high spectral purity (which we will define later) due to very low energetic disorder~\cite{lee1986luminescence, snoke2009solid}.
-Solution-processed, self-assembled systems such as metal-halide hybrids do not fall under this category~\cite{srimath2016photophysics}.
-In this manuscript, we provide pertinent arguments to show that linear spectroscopy of such material systems provides incomplete and often incorrect information on the many-body interactions.
+It must be noted, however, that these methodologies were developed decades back mainly for epitaxially grown II-VI quantum wells and other similar systems, which exhibit very low energetic disorder~\cite{lee1986luminescence, snoke2009solid}.
+Rigorous analysis of the PL lineshapes has severe limitations even in such systems due to many-body effects and non-trivial inhomogeneous contributions that arise in any ensemble measurement.
+Such contributions are even more dominant in solution-processed, self-assembled systems such as metal-halide hybrids.
+Moreover, existence of additional dynamic disorder effects from the organic-inorganic interactions~\cite{srimath2016photophysics}, strongly anharmonic lattice with substantial electron-phonon coupling puts metal-halide perovskites within a much more complex scenario.
+In this manuscript, we provide pertinent arguments to show that linear spectroscopy of such material systems, widely employed in the community, provides incomplete and often incorrect information.
+This may lead the over-simplification of the rather complex and unique photophysics simply because the data \emph{fits} to an established model.

 Coherent nonlinear spectroscopy~\cite{fuller2015experimental}, on the other hand, is a well suited technique to not only identify many-body interactions, but also to perceive the mechanistic subtleties of the scattering processes.
 Here, we provide an an extensive tutorial on the correlation between the coherent nonlinear spectral lineshapes and the many-body interactions and how the various bath interactions can be systematically decomposed and measured based on simple theoretical models.
 We will review two of our recent works --- Ref.~\citenum{thouin2019enhanced} and Ref.~\citenum{kandada2020stochastic} on a prototypical Ruddlesden-Popper metal halide, and we discuss the insights gained on the fundamentally unique nature of the excitons in these material systems.